WingRiders/on-chain-dao-governance/README.md

 From a technical perspective, the system is built around 4 modules:

 - **Backend** - Aggregates DAO governance transactions from the blockchain, validates voting power, and provides data to other modules.
-- **Scripts** - Suite of scripts for managing proposals from the DAO wallet
-- **Library** - Glue between the backend and the frontend with actions to create proposals and cast votes
+- **Library** - Glue between the backend and the frontend with actions to create proposals, cast votes, and managing proposals with the DAO wallet
 - **Frontend** - Example white-label UI using the library to connect to a deployed backend

 How these modules interact with each other is also described in the following graph of interactions.
 The blue squares represent external dependencies, green ovals represent individual modules, and green squares important submodules.